AliSoftware/OHHTTPStubs/README.md

 Later, a few weeks after the Xcode 8 official release, we plan to merge the `swift-3.0` branch into `master` and create a _compatibility branch_ `swift-2.3` for Carthage users who have not migrated their Swift code yet.
 We'll try to keep the branch up-to-date with master as best we can.

-Maybe Carthage will addess this in a future release.
+Maybe Carthage will address this in a future release.
 See the related issue [Carthage/Carthage#1445](https://github.com/Carthage/Carthage/issues/1445).

 # Special Considerations